StaticGamerYT-India/Music-Player-GO/PRIVACY.md

 If you are a parent or guardian and you are aware that your child has provided us with personal information by email, please contact me so that I will be able to take necessary actions.

 This software is intended for general use, and has no restrictions on utilization by children.
-Music-Player-GO **DOES NOT** contain any hazardous, violent, or any other content (e.g. augmented reality) that may require parental supervision.
+StaticTunes **DOES NOT** contain any hazardous, violent, or any other content (e.g. augmented reality) that may require parental supervision.

 <HR>